 In 131/2 AD, in a magnificent ceremony, Emperor Hadrian inaugurated the Temple of Olympian Zeus, for which construction had begun in the 6th c.
 BC but was concluded with the generous donation of the Emperor.
 The gigantic temple of the Corinthian order across from the Acropolis was twice the size of the Parthenon and its interior housed the chryselephantine (made of gold and ivory) statue of Zeus.

 Located South-East of Hadrian's Arch, the temple covered a surface of approximately 5,000 sq m and was symmetrically positioned in a rectangular enclosure with a perimeter of 673 m.
-This immense terrace is surrounded by a strong precinct of porous stone, with a hundred buttresses, at a distance over 5 meters each.
-The total perimeter is 668 m.
-(2188 ft.) approaching the 4 stadia indicated by Pausanias.
+This immense terrace is surrounded by a strong precinct of porous stone, with a hundred buttresses, at a distance over 5 m each.
+The total perimeter is 668 m (2188 ft) approaching the 4 stadia, as indicated by ancient historian Pausanias.